valiant logo

 Dodge Lancer

-The Lancer was a short-lived Dodge version of the Valiant, given to Dodge dealers due to the incredible runaway popularity of the new small car.
-We don't have a separate page for the Lancer, but Allpar.com did a comparison of the 1961 Dodge Lancer and the Plymouth/Chrysler/Dodge Neon.
-We do have a page on the Dart.
+The Lancer was a Dodge version of the Valiant, created due to the incredible runaway popularity of the new small car.
+Allpar.com did a comparison of the 1961 Dodge Lancer and the Plymouth/Chrysler/Dodge Neon.
+The Lancer was replaced by the second-generation Dodge Dart.

-The Lancer name came back decades later for the Dodge version of the Lebaron GTS (this Lancer looked exactly like a Sundance).
-Now, Mitsubishi is using the Lancer name outside the US!
+The Dodge Lancer name came back decades later for a version of the Chrysler Lebaron GTS (this Dodge Lancer looked exactly like a Plymouth Sundance).
+Now, Mitsubishi is using the Lancer name outside the US.

 Plymouth Scamp and Dodge Swinger

-The Scamp and Swinger were two-door hardtop versions of the basic Valiant, and retained its angular styling.
-The far more successful Duster, and its derivatives (the Demon and Twister), used a Valiant front with a completely new rounded rear that provided better aerodynamics and more trunk space.
-The Swinger came first; when Dodge appropriated the successful Plymouth Duster and called it the Dodge Demon, Plymouth was allowed to get the far less popular Swinger and call it the Scamp.
+The Plymouth Scamp and Dodge Swinger were two-door hardtop versions of the basic Plymouth Valiant, and retained its angular styling.
+The far more successful Plymouth Duster, and its derivative (Dodge Demon and Dart Sport), used a Valiant front with a completely new rounded rear that provided better aerodynamics and more trunk space.
+The Dodge Swinger came first; when Dodge appropriated the successful Plymouth Duster and called it the Dodge Demon, Plymouth was allowed to get the far less popular Swinger and call it the Plymouth Scamp.

 Valiant Acapulco